DarlonGomes/DarlonGomes/README.md

 💻  I'm currently a Fullstack Web Dev student at Driven Education.

-  - I've been working with React and Javascript in my last projects;
+  - I've been working with Typescript in my last projects;
   - The project planning process is where I have the most fun.